 Yes absolutely but it depends on the injury and condition of your hip joint.
 Hip pain treatment an Osteopath will address the whole posture to get other areas moving more freely (typically knees, upper and lower back and your other hip).
 This will reduce pressure onto your hip by distributing the forces more evenly.
 Osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce pain.
 Cranial Osteopathy London techniques can be very useful for patients with knee pain as there are very useful for pelvic balancing.
 You will be advised on how best to self manage your tensions.
 Be given both muscular stretching and strengthening exercises.
 Lifestyle and basic nutrition and hydration advice to optimise healing times to support you back into activity.

 How Do I Know if my Hip Pain is Serious?

 Should I keep Walking with Hip pain?

 Yes if the pain is not too severe then light exercise has shown to be beneficial for people with hip OA for reduced knee pain and physical function (Cochrane 2018).
 At Wellthy Clinic we big advocates for meaningful movement and Pilates exercises are a superb for rehabilitation.
 The combination of stretching and strengthening exercises help increase blood flow to optimise inflammatory processes.
 In addition, increase functionality of joints, strengthens muscles and self empowers you to feel a little bit better.
 Exercises will be graded depending on the severity of your symptoms, regularly reviewed and changed to ensure progression.

 How Long Should Hip Pain Last?

 From an osteopath’s perspective typically an acute (experienced for less than 6 weeks) mechanical hip pain lasts 3-4 weeks.
-Longer lasting hip pains, depending on the cause and the individual will either take longer to recover.
+However longer lasting pains, depending on the cause and the individual will either take longer to recover.
 In both cases having a structured Rehabilitation plan will enable you to take control of your tensions would be worthwhile.